akshay-podagatlapalli/Regression-Models-for-Environmental-Analysis/README.md

 ![Figure 3](https://media.springernature.com/full/springer-static/image/art%3A10.1007%2Fs10953-022-01214-7/MediaObjects/10953_2022_1214_Fig3_HTML.png?as=webp)
 **Figure 3**: Data estimated using the models plotted against the original values for the training and validation datasets.
-The dashed and dotted lines indicate devation by $\pm$ 5 units and 10 units respectively.

 Using the QSAR development platform QSARINS, we developed multilinear regression (MLR) models to predict the internal energy ($\Delta U_{OA}$) of neutral organic chemicals at different temperatures.
 We evaluated the use of Abraham descriptors, other molecular descriptors, and the $log_{10} K_{OA}$ at 25 °C as variables in different MLR equations.